UN APPEALS TRIBUNAL JUDGES

-Martha Halfeld Furtado de Mendonça Schmidt, First Vice-President (Brazil)
+Martha Halfeld Furtado de Mendonça Schmidt, President (Brazil)

 Judge Halfeld is the twelfth President of the United Nations Appeals Tribunal.
 She is currently a labour judge in the state of Minas Gerais, Brazil, a post she has held since 1994.
 She often replaces judges at the Appeals Court and takes part in panels for the selection of judges.
 She has a PhD in Private Law from the Université Panthéon-Assas, (Paris II), France, as well as other post-graduate qualifications from the same university, including a Master’s degree in law.
 From 2011 to 2013, she was a Counsellor and teacher at the National Judicial Training Centre for Labour Judges in Brazil.
 For 12 years, until 2013, she served as a Counsellor and teacher at the Regional Judicial Training Centre for Labour Judges in Minas Gerais state.
 Since 2011, she has been a strong advocate of mediation as a consensual dispute resolution mechanism.
 From 2012 to 2013, she was a member of the Permanent Commission for Conciliation at the Appeals Court for Labour Affairs in Minas Gerais state.
 She has also been a Professor on a number of post-graduate courses.
 She has wide international experience, having participated in several international courses, seminars, workshops and congresses, especially in Latin America and Europe, either as a lecturer or as an organizer.
 She has authored more than 40 published books, chapters, reports, commentaries, presentations and judgments on labour law and labour protection, bullying in the workplace, discrimination, human rights, safety and health at work, constitutional review, alternative dispute resolution, international labour standards, and trainer training.
 Her first language is Portuguese, she is fluent in English and French, and has a good understanding of Spanish and Italian.